 - Creating and supporting efficient methodologies that enable Graduate School online education while also providing full access to campus resources is key to ensuring the success of the program.
 Being able to leverage existing campus technologies and developing new support structures that are repeatable will create a scalable learning infrastructure.

 - Technology Enhanced Spaces include learning and event spaces of all sizes across campus.
 Extending our work to put the appropriate level of technology into each space, without over-building, continues to enable the College to better plan technology refresh cycles.
 Learning spaces must be flexible, streamlined, easy-to-use, allow for self-operation, and support video connections.
-To support this, faculty will be issued laptops and mobile devices to allow them to connect their personal machines to classroom resources in lieu of deploying extensive equipment in each classroom.
+To support this, faculty will be issued laptops and mobile devices to allow them to connect their personal machines to classroom resources..
 Lecture capture spaces will be added as dictated by campus need.
 As technology proliferates, budget models that are incrementally increased are fundamental to keeping these spaces adequately designed.

 - Digital scholarship is the use of digital evidence, methods of inquiry, research, publication and preservation to achieve scholarly and research goals.
 Digital scholarship can encompass both scholarly communication using digital media and research on digital media.
 Supporting faculty and students with digital scholarship endeavors is a strategic part of showcasing the excellent work that is being done at Wheaton College.

 - Developing virtual software computer labs will reduce the expense and need for proprietary computer labs on campus and facilitate greater student flexibility by encouraging the use of each student’s own computer.